-To monitor TP policies of multinational companies, the TRD can demand that full documentation for any TP transaction be provided to it at any time within five years from the submission date of the TPD form.
+To monitor TP policies of multinational companies, the TRD can demand that full documentation i.e. master file and local file for any TP transaction be provided to it at any time within five years from the submission date of the TPD form.
 The TP audit officer may issue a notice to the related company to provide a Transfer Pricing Report ("TPR") including supporting documents in preparation for the audit.
-In this regard, the TRD puts the onus of proof on the TRD officers.
+In this regard, the TRD puts the onus of proof on the TRD authorities.
 This, however, may switch to the taxpayer who must then provide evidence that their TP positions are correct (using arm's length conditions).
 TP is driven by specific facts and circumstances and involves comparisons with similar arm's length transactions.
-The taxpayer is therefore more likely to hold the relevant information to support its pricing than the TRD.
+The taxpayer is therefore more likely to hold the relevant information to support its pricing than the TRD (Section 71 paragraph 2).